Fclem/StatusCake_monitor/README.md

 # StatusCake_monitor
-a generic services monitoring system that updates StatusCake.com StatusCake PUSH test manually "forked" from [my own GitHub "infra_monitor" repository](https://github.com/Fclem/infra_monitor)
-This is basically the same as infra_monitor, except that it uses  StatusCake.com instead of StatusPage.io and it uses a PUSH scheme to update test (as a heartbeat) instead of updating check on a status change basis.
+a services monitoring system that updates "Push" Tests on StatusCake.com StatusCake PUSH depends on [my own GitHub "infra_monitor" repository](https://github.com/Fclem/infra_monitor) This uses  StatusCake.com along with a PUSH scheme to update test instead of updating check on a status change basis.

 ## How to start :
 bash :